evilcel3ri/nvim-splunk-linter/README.md

 ## Contribute

-You're very welcome.
+You're very welcome to do so.
 It's my first plugin.